blockchainsllc/in3-docs/docs/api-cmd.rst

            in3 in3_sign -c https://in3.slock.it/mainnet/nd-1 6000000

      in3_stats
         Returns the stats of a node.
-Unless you specify the node with ``-c <rpcurl>`` it will pick a random node. abi_encode <signature> ...args
+Unless you specify the node with ``-c <rpcurl>``, it will pick a random node. abi_encode <signature> ...args
-        Encodes the arguments as described in the method signature using ABI-encoding. abi_decode <signature> data
+        Encodes the arguments as described in the method signature using ABI encoding. abi_decode <signature> data
         Decodes the data based on the signature. pk2address <privatekey>
         Extracts the public address from a private key. createkey
-        Generates a raw random private key.
+        Generates a random raw private key.
      key <keyfile>
-        Reads the private key from JSON-Keystore file from the first argument and returns the private key.
+        Reads the private key from JSON keystore file from the first argument and returns the private key.
 This may ask the user to enter the passphrase (unless provided with ``-pwd``).
-        In order to unlock the key to reuse it within the shell, you can set the enviroment variable like this:
+        To unlock the key to reuse it within the shell, you can set the environment variable like this:

         .. code-block:: sh